First Horizon Corporation (FHN) Stock: A Closer Look at the Analyst Ratings

 FHN) stock’s latest price update

-First Horizon Corporation (NYSE: FHN)’s stock price has decreased by -1.97 compared to its previous closing price of 21.35.
-However, the company has experienced a -4.17% decline in its stock price over the last five trading sessions.
+First Horizon Corporation (NYSE: FHN)’s stock price has decreased by -20.20 compared to its previous closing price of 20.10. but the company has seen a -24.45% decline in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 08/06/22 that U.S. Weighs New Rules for Regional Banks, Complicating Merger Plans

 FHN’s Market Performance